 Book clubs usually meet meet monthly to discuss a selected book that members have been reading the month prior.
 It’s good to have a theme and you could even meet in a cafe (for free!)

 There’s always a charitable cause to raise money for, whether it’s for a local or international campaign.
 You could collect toys and funds to donate to a local children’s hospital or sell cakes to raise money for a larger charity.
 Organising sponsored activities to raise money is another option.
 With any fundraiser, it’s important to find ways to make people really believe in your cause so that they want to support it, get personal and try to humanise the situation rather than offering generic information.

 Do any of these ideas take your interest?
 Or do you have your own community project in mind?
-Join our Facebook group for support and don't forget to grab your free project planner from the Resources page (you'll have to subscribe for free to get your password if you're not already a subscriber) and start working on your community project today!
+Join our Facebook group for support and don’t forget to grab your free project planner from the Resources page and start working on your community project today!